EllieChen-Git/frontend-pricing-portal-ERN/README.md

 ---

-### 5. After finishing up all the initial setups above, push this project to GitHub

-- So that we can start working on different components

----

 ### 6. Project Management: distribute components based on complexity and priority

 - Branch out based on features and setup branch names in certain format, e.g. ellie-navbar, robbie-footer